CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 ![alt text](../images/01-run_details.png "Run Details")

-Here we could log more values or even time series, which would directly show up as diagrams.
+We can [track more values or even time series](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-track-experiments), which would directly show up as diagrams.
 However, as we want to keep the code short, we'll skip this part for now (more on that in challenge 2).

-Finally, we can export our model and upload it to our Azure ML Workspace:
+Finally, we can export our model and upload it to our Azure ML Workspace in the `outputs` directory:

 ```python
 from sklearn.externals import joblib